lgsvl/simulator/Docs/docs/faq.md

 Make sure the meshes that make up the road have the `Default` layer assigned to them and they have a `Mesh Collider` added.

+#### Why does the simulator start and then say the simulation is "Invalid"? <sub><sup>[top](#top)</sup></sub> {: #why-does-the-simulator-start-and-then-say-the-simulation-is-invalid data-toc-label='Why does the simulator start and then say the simulation is "Invalid"?'}

+If the vehicle(s) selected for the simulation have a bridge, then a `Bridge Connection String` is required.
+The format of the string is `IP:port` (e.g. `localhost:9090`).
+The simulator does not assume a port so it must be specified.

+#### Why are there no assets when building the simulator from Unity Editor? <sub><sup>[top](#top)</sup></sub> {: #why-are-there-no-assets-when-building-the-simulator-from-unity-editor data-toc-label='Why are there no assets when building the simulator from Unity Editor?'}

+Assets (environments and vehicles) are not included in the main simulator repository to reduce it's size.
+Maps and vehicles can get large because of 3D assets and textures.

+See [Adding Assets](assets.md) for instructions on how to add assets to the project.

 #### Other questions? <sub><sup>[top](#top)</sup></sub> {: #other-questions data-toc-label='Other questions?'}